-Because e-safety is such an important issue we make sure at Warren that it is part of the curriculum every year for students in Years 7, 8 and 9.
+Because e-safety is such an important issue we make sure at Loxford that it is part of the curriculum every year for students in Years 7, 8 and 9.
 This is achieved through a unit of work in the first Spring half-term aimed to link in with Safer Internet Day.
 In addition e-safety and data security issues form part of our Computing courses in Key Stages 4 and 5.

 Below you will find further information about e-safety, with links to a range of websites which provide excellent information and advice.